 Plan out definite dos and don’ts for mobile devices

 Using communicative or social technology without structure can quickly escalate into unproductive class time.
-Provide definite boundaries and rules for it’s use to ensure students know how and when it’s appropriate.
+Provide definite boundaries and rules for its use to ensure students know how and when it’s appropriate.

 Some students may choose not to be identified online.
-Make sure you outline that they may have a non-identifying username or call sign but that you need to be notified on which one is theirs.
+Make sure you outline that they may have a non-identifying username or call sign but that you need to be notified about which one is theirs.
 In this manner a student can feel more protected in asking or answering questions without the added stress of embarrassment.
 Remember, this is a FERPA issue.

 Similar to in-class clicker use, a common strategy involves letting students ask or answer questions using communicative technology.
 Using this technique provides students additional routes of input that normally aren’t addressed via hand-raising or calling out loud.
 As an added benefit it also allows you to provide some anonymity for your students, which may contribute to more fluid conversation without embarrassment.

 Unless you’re supplying them, not everyone will have the same device.
 Even if they do, there’s little chance they’ll all be completely compatible with each other.
 Try to strike a balance with apps or features that are readily available across multiple platforms.
 For instance, Google Voice has apps available for iOS and Android, but also can be accessed over any web browser.